jerhon/markdown-timelog/README.md

 ## Development

+The console application is contained in the `Honlsoft.TimeLog.Console` directory to build and run.
+It is a typical dotnet console application.
+Either open sln in your preferred IDE, or use the dotnet console like `dotnet build` and `dotnet run` to run the application.

+### Project Layout

 The application uses a semi-Clean Architecture approach.
-The Domain and UseCases are in the main Honlsoft.TimeLog assembly and independent of most concrete technology.
+The Domain and UseCases are in the main Honlsoft.TimeLog assembly and independent of most concrete technology decisions.
 The Honlsoft.TimeLog.Console assembly contains the console application.
 The Honlsoft.TimeLog.Markdown assembly contains logic to interact with Markdown files as a form of persistence.